alirezageraei/python-learning-journey/Python_basics/README.md

-# Python basics exercises
+# Python Basics Exercises

-This directory contains simple exercises in basic Python covering the following topics:
+This directory contains simple Python exercises covering fundamental topics such as:
-Strings, numbers, loops, and conditions

-however, subjects like functions or operators are also exist in fome exercises.
+- Strings
+- Numbers
+- Loops
+- Conditions

+Some exercises also include concepts such as functions and operators.